PoisotLab/website/content/opportunities/_index.md

 a *training* experience, and willingness to acquire specific skills is a trait we highly value in lab members.
-"Programming" does not refer to a specific language, but the lab uses [Julia](https://julialang.org/), and it is expected to be the language used for the overwheling majority of research projects.
+"Programming" does not refer to a specific language, but the lab uses [Julia](https://julialang.org/), and it is expected to be the language used for the overwhelming majority of research projects.

 Applicants must submit, as a single PDF file, an application package containing: